RockLib/RockLib.Logging/docs/BasicConfig.md

  * Rock.ApplicationId.Current - This is used to set the current application ID for the backend logger, this should be unique for each app.
 Use 200001 if you do not not have an Id
  * Rock.Environment.Current - This will default to Dev is nothing is provided.
 Valid options are Dev, Test, Beta, Prod

-## Getting Access to ILogger for Logging
+## Basic Usage
  ### Logging Messages
- To get access to the configurred logger you only need to get an Instance via the LoggerFactory.
+ To get access to the configured logger you only need to get an Instance via the LoggerFactory.
 Once you have your instance you can call the correct log method and a log entry will be written

  ```
 var logger = LoggerFactory.GetInstance();